-Traffic: Two crashes on Auckland's Northwestern Motorway to cause delays
+Traffic: Three crashes cause delays on Auckland's motorways

-Two separate crashes on Auckland's Northwestern Motorway are causing early delays for motorists heading into town this morning.
+Three separate crashes on Auckland motorways are causing early delays for motorists heading into town this morning.

+A crash around 7.15am has partly blocked the northbound Princes Street on-ramp, the NZ Transport Agency said.
+Commuters were warned to expect minor delays and consider alternative routes.

-Emergency services were called to two different incidents on State Highway 16 near the St Lukes offramp about 6.15am.
+Earlier emergency services were called to two different incidents on State Highway 16 near the St Lukes offramp about 6.15am.

-Both crashes were cleared by about half an later.
+Both crashes were cleared about half an hour later.

 However, motorists are being warned to expect delays in the area as the congestion that quickly built after the crashes eases slowly.